sintefore/TimeStruct.jl/docs/papers/joss/paper.md

 # Example applications

-TimeStruct is used in multiple optimization models developed at SINTEF.
-One early application is in [EnergyModelsX](https://github.com/EnergyModelsX/) [@hellemo2024energymodelsx], simplifying the code in `EnergyModelsBase.jl` considerably, and allowing to add capabilities for stochastic programming versions of the model with little extra effort, see, *e.g.*, [@bodal2024hydrogen;@svendsmark2024developing] for example applications of EnergyModelsX.
+`TimeStruct.jl` is used in multiple optimization models developed at SINTEF.
+One early application is in [EnergyModelsX](https://github.com/EnergyModelsX/) [@hellemo2024energymodelsx], simplifying the code in `EnergyModelsBase.jl` considerably, and allowing to add capabilities for stochastic programming versions of the model with little extra effort, see, e.g., [@bodal2024hydrogen;@svendsmark2024developing] for example applications of EnergyModelsX.

 It has also been used in the logistics models developed in the project 'Sirkulær masseforvaltning' for planning in the rock and gravel industry, as well as for hydrogen facility location optimization in the 'ZeroKyst' project.
-Ongoing activities in the EU funded projects 'H2GLASS' and 'FLEX4FACT' involve the use of TimeStruct [@kitch2024optimal].
+Ongoing activities in the EU funded projects 'H2GLASS' and 'FLEX4FACT' involve the use of `TimeStruct.jl` [@kitch2024optimal].

 # Acknowledgements